 At Washington University, there are several schools which DO NOT PARTICIPATE in this program (i.e., degree-seeking students in these schools are not eligible to participate in the IE program, and courses offered in these schools are not open to SLU and UMSL students attending WashU through the IE program).
-They are the Washington University School of Law, the Washington University School of Medicine, University College in Arts & Sciences, and the Arts & Sciences Summer School.
+They are the Washington University School of Law, the Washington University School of Medicine, the McKelvey School of Engineering, University College in Arts & Sciences, and the Arts & Sciences Summer School.
 The WashU schools that are open to participation in the Inter-University Exchange program may have specific limitations or requirements on participation; details are available in those offices.

 The following provisions apply to all coursework taken by Washington University students at Saint Louis University (SLU) or the University of Missouri-St. Louis (UMSL) through the Inter-University Exchange program: